oneredchen/llm_experiments/incidentNotebook/README.md

     -   **Host-based IOCs**: File names, hashes, registry keys, etc.
     -   **Network-based IOCs**: IP addresses, domains, URLs, etc.
     -   **Timeline Events**: A chronological sequence of actions.
+-   **Automated Refinement**: Includes a review-and-refine loop where an evaluator agent assesses the extracted IOCs and provides feedback to the extractor, improving the quality of the final output.
 -   **Local First**: Runs entirely on your local machine, ensuring data privacy and security.
 -   **Simple UI**: Built with Streamlit for a clean and interactive user experience.
 -   **Extensible**: The agentic workflow, built with LangGraph, can be easily modified to support new IOC types or extraction logic.